ncase/covid-19/words/words.md

 Don't downplay fear to build up hope.
 Our fear should *team up* with our hope, like the inventors of airplanes & parachutes.
 Preparing for horrible futures is how we *create* a hopeful future.

 The only thing to fear is the idea that the only thing to fear is fear itself.

-**{ Please let me know what you think!
-How did it feel overall, any parts in particular that went too slow or were too confusing, factual inaccuracies, nuances I missed, stuff I oughta mention, etc. Thank you! }**